-HOT OFF THE PRESS; A new novel eye drop ( squalamine) is being evaluated to treat patients with Macula Degeneration and the results to date are outstanding.
-Its not yet approved ( hopefully by 2017 ) so keep checking back.
+HOT OFF THE PRESS; A new novel eye drop ( squalamine) is being evaluated to treat patients with Macular Degeneration and the results to date are outstanding.
+It's not yet approved ( hopefully by 2017 ) so keep checking back.

-Impressive evidence has shown that vitamin therapy based on the Ared's study will reduce the risk of Macula degeneration progressing to the devastating wet type of the disease.
-Low Zinc variety is now the standard found in products like Fortifeye macula Defense and Macuhealth featured below.
-Click here to purchase
+Impressive evidence has shown that vitamin therapy based on the Ared's study will reduce the risk of Macular degeneration progressing to the devastating wet type of the disease.
+Low Zinc variety is now the standard found in products like Fortifeye macular Defense.

 Keratoconus is a vision disorder that occurs when the normally round cornea becomes irregularly cone shaped.
 This abnormal shape prevents the light entering the eye from being focused correctly on the retina and causes distortion of vision and increased sensitivity to glare and light.